bwat47/joplin-copy-as-html/README.md

 To use your own stylesheet, create a file called `copy-as-html-user.css` in your Joplin profile directory.
 To locate your Joplin profile directory, open Joplin and click Help | Open profile directory.

-After creating (or updating) the stylesheet, restart Joplin and you should see your custom styling used when Copying as HTML.

 ### Optional markdown syntax

 The plugin will adhere to Joplin's settings for whether or not to render: